Anisotropic active Brownian particle with a fluctuating propulsion force

-Typically, in the overdamped limit (small mass, or large drag) the term~$\nofrac{\d\huv}{\d\t}$ in~\eqref{eq:standard} is neglected, resulting in the equation~$\nofrac{\d\hxv}{\d\t} = \hUv + \hBbb^{-1}\cdot\hSigmabb\cdot\dotwv$.
 This recovers something close to the standard ABP model~\eqref{eq:ABP_standard}, except that here there are only two rather than three independent noises: the rotational noise is correlated to the translational noise, since the former is caused by the torque of the latter.
 We will see the consequences of this correlation below.

+But first note that taking the overdamped limit in this way is suspicious.
+The underdamped equations~\eqref{eq:standard} have the same form independent of the interpretation given to the stochastic product (\ie, It\^o or Stratonovich), even though the noise appears multiplicative at first glance.
+However, the noise coupling matrix~$\hBbb^{-1}\cdot\hSigmabb$ in~\cref{eq:overdamped_simplistic} leads to a nonvanishing drift term when the stochastic product is interpreted in the Stratonovich sense~\cite[p.~83]{Oksendal}.
+This suggests that~\cref{eq:overdamped_simplistic} has a uniquely-defined noise-induced drift term~\cite{Kupferman2004, Lau2007, Farago2017}, but the naive way of passing from~\eqref{eq:standard} to~\eqref{eq:overdamped_simplistic} does not tell us what form it should take.

-But first note that taking the overdamped limit in this way is suspicious, since the original noise in~\eqref{eq:standard} is additive, in the sense that there is no It\^o vs Stratonovich ambiguity in interpretation, whereas~$\hBbb^{-1}\cdot\hSigmabb\cdot\dotwv$ is a multiplicative noise~\cite{Kupferman2004, Lau2007, Farago2017}.
-Rather, we take the overdamped limit of the Fokker--Planck equation for the probability density~$\pp(\hxv,\huv,\t)$ corresponding to \cref{eq:standard} (see \cite{Kupferman2004, Hottovy2015} for an SDE approach):
+A more systematic approach is required to find the missing noise-induced drift term~\cref{eq:overdamped_simplistic}.
+Instead working with SDEs, we take the overdamped limit of the Fokker--Planck equation for the probability density~$\pp(\hxv,\huv,\t)$ corresponding to \cref{eq:standard} (see \cite{Kupferman2004, Bo2013, Pavliotis, Hottovy2015} for an SDE approach):